Number Formatting in Javascript: Everything You Need To Know

 The Intl.NumberFormat object provides several formatting options, including the ability to specify the currency, the number of decimal places, and grouping separators.

 One of the main benefits of using Intl.
 The NumberFormat object automatically considers the user’s device’s language and regional settings, providing a consistent and localized format for numbers.
-This is particularly useful when displaying numbers to users in different countries, as it ensures that the numbers are formatted in a way that is familiar and expected by the user.
+This is particularly useful when displaying numbers to users in different countries, as it ensures that the numbers are formatted in a way familiar and expected by the user.

 It’s also worth noting that the Intl.NumberFormat object can format other numeric data types, such as integers and floating-point numbers, in addition to regular numbers.

 In addition to the built-in methods, several popular libraries are available for formatting numbers in JavaScript, such as numeral.js and accounting.js.
-These libraries provide advanced number formattings options, such as formatting numbers with different currencies, precision, and other options.
-For example, with numeral.js, you can format a number as follows: numeral(123456.789).format(“$0,0.00”), which returns the string “$123,456.79”.
-With accounting.js, you can format a number: accounting.formatMoney(123456.789), which produces the line “$123,456.79”.
+These libraries provide advanced number formatting options, such as formatting numbers with different currencies, precision, and other options.

 Conclusion

 Thus this was all about number formatting in JavaScript.
 This article must have guided you on all the details of how it works.
+Explore why JavaScript is so popular these days.

 See Also: How To Use Python With Open Statement?